ArtS/arts.github.com/_posts/2017-08-03-review-of-refactoring-essentials-extension-for-visual-studio.md

 ## Most frequently used refactoring features

 I decided to give Refactoring Essentials a fair shot, and switched to it from Resharper for a few days, and tried to discover as many features as I could during this week.
-The list of [C# Refactorings][4] and [C# Analysers][5] looks impressively long, but how useful are all those features?
+The list of C# Refactorings and C# Analysers looks impressively long, but how useful are all those features?

 ### Code preview